Verdicts & Settlements

 Negligence is the foundation of all wrongful death cases.
 In legal terms, “negligence” is defined as the failure to use reasonable care in a given situation.
 For example, a motorist driving recklessly or failing to obey traffic laws is considered negligent.

 In order to prove that the defendant in a wrongful death case was negligent, you must first establish that they were acting carelessly, and then show a direct link between their lack of care and your loved one’s death.
-Proving this can be complicated, requiring a thorough investigation into your family member’s accident, strong evidence, expert witnesses, and the skill of an experienced wrongful death attorney.
+Proving this can be complicated, requiring a thorough investigation into your family member’s accident.
+Strong evidence, expert witnesses, and the skill of an experienced wrongful death attorney are needed to get you the compensation your family deserves.